DiamondLightSource/discorpy/README.md

 **Discorpy** is an open-source Python package for distortion correction with sub-pixel accuracy as required by tomography detector systems.
 It calculates parameters of correction models using a grid pattern image.
-The package mainly implements methods published in Optics Express; Nghia T. Vo, Robert C. Atwood, and Michael Drakopoulos, "Radial lens distortion correction with sub-pixel accuracy for X-ray micro-tomography", https://doi.org/10.1364/OE.23.032859.
+The package mainly implements methods published in Optics Express: https://doi.org/10.1364/OE.23.032859.
 It also provides methods in a full pipeline of data processing.
 From version 1.4, perspective distortion correction was added to the package.

-**Author:** Nghia Vo, *Diamond Light Source, UK; NSLS-II, Brookhaven National Laboratory, US.*
+**Author and maintainer:** Nghia Vo, *NSLS-II, Brookhaven National Laboratory, US; Diamond Light Source, UK*

 Update notes
 ============